psevestre/openid-fapi/FAPI_2_0_Baseline_Profile.md

 1. shall only return the resource identified by the combination of the entity implicit in the access and the granted scope and otherwise return errors as in section 3.1 of [@!RFC6750]
-1. shall set the response header `x-fapi-interaction-id` to the value received from the corresponding fapi client request header or to a [@!RFC4122] UUID value if the request header was not provided to track the interaction, e.g., `x-fapi-interaction-id: c770aef3-6784-41f7-8e0e-ff5f97bddb3a`
+1. shall set the response header `fapi-interaction-id` to the value received from the corresponding fapi client request header or to a [@!RFC4122] UUID value if the request header was not provided to track the interaction, e.g., `fapi-interaction-id: c770aef3-6784-41f7-8e0e-ff5f97bddb3a`
-1. shall log the value of `x-fapi-interaction-id` in the log entry
+1. shall log the value of `fapi-interaction-id` in the log entry

 ## Cryptography and Secrets